Wenger backs Henry to bounce back

 Turning to his own future, Wenger stopped short of confirming he would seek a return to management.

-The 69-year-old has been linked with the head coach position at Real Madrid after leaving Arsenal at the end of the 2017-2018 season, but he said he was taking time to travel while watching former players Henry and Patrick Vieira cut its teeth in management.
+The 69-year-old has been linked with the head coach position at Real Madrid after leaving Arsenal at the end of the 2017-18 season, but he said he was taking time to travel while watching former players Henry and Patrick Vieira cut their teeth in management.

 "My future is unknown, even for me," he said.